 Encephalopathy, including Wernicke’s.

 Risk of serious encephalopathy, including Wernicke’s; if suspected, immediately discontinue and initiate parenteral thiamine.
 Monitor until symptoms resolve and thiamine levels normalize.
 Do not start in thiamine deficiency; replete thiamine prior to treatment initiation.
 Risk of anemia, thrombocytopenia.
 Obtain thiamine levels, CBC with platelets, creatinine, BUN, hepatic panel, amylase, lipase, and nutritional status prior to initiation, during therapy, and as clinically indicated.
 Consider prophylaxis with anti-emetics (eg, 5-HT3 antagonists) during therapy.
 Monitor for serious cardiovascular events, secondary malignancies.
 Evaluate and treat if thrombosis occurs.
 Current or past smokers.
 Severe or pre-existing moderate renal impairment.
 Severe hepatic impairment: avoid.
 Pregnancy.
 Nursing mothers: not recommended (during and for ≥1 month after the last dose).

-Potentiated by strong CYP3A4 inhibitors; consider alternative therapies or reduce Inrebic dose (see Adults).
+Potentiated by strong CYP3A4 inhibitors; consider alternatives or reduce Inrebic dose (see Adult).
 Avoid concomitant strong or moderate CYP3A4 inducers, dual CYP3A4/CYP2C19 inhibitors.
-Potentiates CYP3A4, CYP2C19, and CYP2D6 substrates; monitor and adjust dose of these substrates.
+Potentiates CYP3A4, CYP2C19, or CYP2D6 substrates; monitor and adjust dose of these substrates.
 Decreased renal clearance of OCT2 and MATE1/2-K substrates (eg, metformin); monitor and consider dose modifications as needed.

 Diarrhea, nausea, anemia, vomiting; GI toxicity, hepatic toxicity, amylase/lipase elevation.